Usui Policies and Procedures

 The Company makes every effort to provide safe working conditions for UIC employees as well as visitors to its facilities.
 UIC observes the safety laws of the government bodies within whose jurisdiction UIC operates.
 No one will knowingly be required to work in any unsafe manner.
 Safety is every employee’s responsibility.
 Therefore, all employees are requested to point out potential hazards and do everything reasonable to keep the Company a safe place to work.

 If an injury occurs on the job, no matter how slight, report it immediately to a supervisor or department head.
-Injuries that are reported late will automatically be viewed by our insurer as potentially suspicious.
+Injuries that are reported late will be viewed by our insurer as potentially unrelated to work.
 A work-related injury or illness may result in a drug screen.
 Any employee who fails to report any incident/accident is in violation of this policy and is subject to disciplinary action, up to and including termination.

-During a workers compensation leave of absence, the effect on benefits follow the same provision as the Family or Medical Leaves Of Absence, as outlined previously.
+Employees on a workers compensation leave of absence are provided with benefits the same as under the Family or Medical Leaves of Absence in Policy No. 420.
 It is the employee’s sole responsibility to keep management informed at all times regarding their return to work date and return to work intentions.

 Emergency means an unusual condition that endangers life or property.
 Every employee must follow the emergency procedure and instruction set forth at his/her facility.
 Fire is an ever-present hazard, especially where electrical equipment is concerned.
 All employees must familiarize themselves with the fire extinguisher locations and the building exits.
 All exit doors are marked and equipped with lighting and “EXIT” signs are posted throughout the building.
 All exit areas should be kept clear of boxes and debris at all times.